Dies Irae

 As well as titles you may well remember, we try to also cover titles which may have passed you by.
 Often due to how late they were to the scene or how little was actually produced.
 Our next title seems to have disappeared as quickly as it first appeared, in Polish magazine, Amiga Magazyn, back in the summer of 1995.

-The game was called Day of Wrath (or Dies Irae, as listed in the magazine), and was being developed by the Finnish demo group Damage (developed by the Polish contingent of the group).
-A small news article referred to the game as a Polish Stardust clone, and looking at the screenshots, you can see why.
+The game was called Dies Irae, and was being developed by the Polish demo group Damage.
+A small news article referred to the game as a Stardust clone, and looking at the screenshots, you can see why.

 Dies Irae shot640

-Day of Wrath utilized ray-tracing techniques to give an impressive visual quality.
+Dies Irae utilized ray-tracing techniques to give an impressive visual quality.
 It isn’t quite clear if the screenshot shown was merely a mock up, though the piece talks of a large number of smoothly animated objects and scenery to give speed to the game.
-Perhaps though this was just plans of how it was going to be, rather than how it was running.
+Contributor Rygar confirms that it indeed was just a mock up by Dragon/Damage.

 Although it was to be heavily inspired by Super Stardust, there were plans to enhance the concept with many more ideas.
 Hopefully in time we will get to learn what these plans were exactly – and crucially if this title ever got beyond the point of what could just be a simple mock up.

-With thanks to Grzegorz Antosiewicz for flagging up and archive.org for the scans.
+With thanks to Grzegorz Antosiewicz for flagging up, Rygar and Miklesz/Damage for corrections and additions, and archive.org for the scans.

 Gallery